min2ha/ukwa-site/content/target/45073/index.en.md

   "start_date": "2016-08-17T11:00:00Z"
 }

-# LocalGov:  Exclusive: Brexit should mean review of four-year funding settlement for councils

 More than three-quarters of council staff believe the Government should re-think its four-year funding settlement to local government following the EU referendum.